A comparison of Hochschild homology in algebraic and smooth settings: Introduction

-In this way we recover Connes' version of the Hochschild--Kostant--Rosenberg theorem \cite{Con}, for the Hochschild homology of the Fr\'echet algebra of smooth functions on a compact real analytic manifold $V$.
-Obviously that would be an extremely roundabout proof -- the advantage of our methods is rather that they apply in much larger generality.
-In particular our results will be useful for the computation of the Hochschild homology of the Harish-Chandra--Schwartz algebra of a reductive $p$-adic group, which will appear in a subsequent paper.\ By a theorem of Borel (see \cite[Th\'eor\`eme IV.3.1 and Remarque IV.3.5]{Tou} or \cite[Theorem 26.29]{MeVo}) the Taylor series map $C^\infty (M) \to FP_v$ is surjective.
+From Theorems \ref{thm:C} and \ref{thm:E} one can easily deduce a smooth version of the Hochschild--Kostant--Rosenberg theorem, see Section \ref{sec:ex}.
+Obviously that would be an extremely roundabout proof.
+The advantage of our methods is rather that they apply to much wider classes of algebras, possibly noncommutative.
+In particular our results will be useful for the computation of the Hochschild homology of the Harish-Chandra--Schwartz algebra of a reductive $p$-adic group, for which we refer to \cite{Sol2}.\ is surjective.
 Its kernel is the module $I_v^\infty$ of functions that are flat at $v$.
-For $G$-invariant functions that becomes an isomorphism
+Similarly we have the ideal